OpenZeppelin/openzeppelin-contracts/.changeset/violet-dancers-cough.md

 'openzeppelin-solidity': minor
 ---

-Remove override modifier when not needed
+Remove the `override` specifier from functions that only override a single interface function.